Trolley buses in Vancouver: 1970s to 1990s

 Several extensions to the system were constructed and opened in 1986, in connection with the opening of the SkyTrain rapid transit system.
 Most were short diversions of routes at their outer ends, to terminate at new SkyTrain stations, including Nanaimo station, 29th Avenue station and Joyce station, but the extension of route 19 Kingsway to Metrotown was 3.0 mi long and was the first extension of Vancouver's trolley bus system outside the city of Vancouver, into Burnaby.
-An extension from Blanca Street to the University of British Columbia opened in September 1988.
+An extension from Blanca Street to UBC opened in September 1988, bringing trolley bus service back to routes 10 and the Hastings Express.